microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/gke_terraform.md

 ![](../img/gke_terraform/21.png)

+# Connecting to Azure Arc

-* Now that you have a running GKE cluster, retrieve your Azure Subscription ID using the ```az account list``` command and edit the environment variables section in the included *az_connect_gke* shell script.
+* Now that you have a running GKE cluster, retrieve your Azure Subscription ID using the ```az account list``` command and edit the environment variables section in the included [az_connect_gke](../gke/terraform/scripts/az_connect_gke.sh) shell script.

 ![](../img/gke_terraform/22.png)